davidmcclure/cleanconfig/README.md

 In this case, per `config_files`, SimpleConfig will first look for a file called `myproject.yml` in the same directory as the Python file that contains the class, then in `~/.myproject`, and then in `/etc/myproject`.

-To match the schema, the config files would look like:
+To match the schema, the config file would look like:

 ```yaml
 key1: val1